ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-instrument-machine-from-MDT.md

   * Set it to connect to ISIS network if you get the option, otherwise it will be ok on the default.
   * Set virtual hard disk size to 128GB
   * Install OS later
-- Add the VHDs that you copied over earlier as "SCSI" disks in hyper-v manager
+- In Hyper-V manager, add the VHDs as disks for the virtual machine.
+You do not need to specify a mount point, just make the disks available.
-  * Note you do not need to map them anywhere at this stage, they merely need to be attached to the VM
+  * Note: if you are replacing existing disks, you **still need to delete and re-add them in Hyper-V for them to be recognised!**
 - Tell Hyper-V to boot from the windows PE ISO you copied earlier by adding it as the "DVD" drive in hyper-v
-- Boot the machine
+- Boot the virtual machine from hyper-v
 - Select "Build thick updated windows 10 image"
 - Computer name - set it to `NDXINST` (same as name in Hyper-V)
 - Join the default ISIS workgroup (found on passwords page if you are unsure)